-Please contact Selin Bulbul for the full 2014 Country Commercial Guide.
+Please click here to access to the full 2015 Turkey Country Commercial Guide.

 As the most eastern country in the West and the most western country in the East, Turkey presents excellent immediate and long-term opportunities for American firms.
 Turkey’s growing economy, favorable geographical position and demography, growing consumer middle class, solid banking sector, and the dynamism of its entrepreneurial class have made this country a growing market for U.S. exporters.
 Over 1,000 American firms have made Turkey their home, across virtually all industry sectors.
 However, like many emerging markets, Turkey presents a range of challenges to doing business, including turbulent politics, occasional civil demonstrations, regional instability, complex bureaucracy, onerous terms and conditions in government contracts, a weakened judicial system, and market access barriers in the strategic life sciences and agricultural sectors.
 American firms are encouraged to work closely with the U.S. Mission in Turkey to vet potential projects, find qualified partners, and conduct due diligence.